The 5S

-Have you ever looked for something and then realised how much time you wasted not finding it?
+Have you ever looked for something and then realized how much time you wasted not finding it?
 How frustrating!
-You could have done so much more with that time had you implemented a 5S!
+You could have done so much more with that time if you had implemented a 5S organization!

 Imagine if an employee in a workshop could not find his or her tool, what a loss of efficiency!
 Or if an employee gets injured because of a wrong indication of a hazard, that's a much longer loss of time and consequently a slowdown in the performance of his team.
 What about the feeling of the employees in these moments...
 The frustration, the discouragement that this can cause, or even a total disengagement of the employee.